cksource/ckeditor-cs-on-premises-infrastructure/kubernetes/helm/ckeditor-pdf-converter/README.md

 - Kubernetes 1.19+
 - Helm v3

-The default configuration of running this service requires the reservation of 1 CPU core and 512MB of RAM in the cluster.
+The default configuration for running this service requires the reservation of 1 CPU core and 512MB of RAM in the cluster.
 For more information about resources usage look here: https://ckeditor.com/docs/cs/latest/onpremises/pdf-onpremises/requirements.html

 ## Installation

-- create imagePullSecret for pulling images from CKEditor container registry, replace `xxx` with authentication token
+- create imagePullSecret for pulling images from the CKEditor container registry, replace `xxx` with the authentication token

 ```sh
 kubectl create secret docker-registry docker-cke-cs-com \
     --docker-username "pdf" \